A new no-kill clinic, Prevent Homeless Pets, is up and operating in Benton City.

 Dr. Sheila Doyle, from Shoreline, is the resident veterinarian.
 The clinic is open Wednesdays, Fridays and Saturdays.
-Costs for spay/neuter for feral cats is $30 for males and $40 for females.
+Costs for spay/neuter for feral cats is $20.
 Dogs less than 50 pounds are $60 for both genders.

 To make an appointment, call 509-375-4024.